yiwxng/Cloud_Infrastructure_Notes/README.md

 - rls : grant users permission to assume the roles
 - why : seperation of concerns - user handle authentication, role manages authorization,
 - can adjust one, without changing much of the other one, iam user doesnt have direct access to s3

+### what if role is directly attached to the user?
+ an IAM role is directly attached to an IAM user, it means that the user is always allowed to assume that role without any additional conditions.